 U-CLaSS stands for Undergraduate Chat, Learn, and Share Space.
-The primary aim of U-CLaSS is for instructors and students to come together to talk about solutions and future action steps that can help to improve faculty-student relations here on the UW-Campus by creating a shared space for students and instructors to engage in pedagogical discussion about, and facilitate undergraduate research in, teaching and learning.
+The primary aim of U-CLaSS is for instructors and students to come together to talk about solutions and future action steps that can help to improve instructor-student relations here on the UW-Campus by creating a shared space for students and instructors to engage in pedagogical discussion about, and facilitate undergraduate research in, teaching and learning.

 Academy members central to U-CLaSS programming include: Jamie Henke, John Zumbrunnen, David Baum, Claire Berezowitz, Chrissy Widmayer, John Pfotenhauer, Casey Gallimore, Carolyn Liesen, and Naomi Salmon, Adrian Treves, and Morton Gernsbacher.